 Joseph and Keith discuss Keith’s book Content Culture, as well as Keith’s journey through publishing the book.
-Keith explains the return on investment (ROI) techniques that he writes about in his book, and how one can create a blog, or another piece of digital content and successfully brand it to effectively benefit from ROI techniques.
-The two discuss different ROI models, and how content is not an expensive, but rather an investment one can expect returns from.
-Joseph and Keith also discuss the importance of finding a name for one’s media that is different from a blog, that can get an audience hooked and engaged in the content.
+Keith explains the return on investment (ROI) techniques that he writes about in his book, and how one can create a blog, or another piece of digital content and successful brand it to effectively benefit from ROI techniques.
+The two discuss different ROI models, and how content is not expensive, but rather an investment one can expect returns from.
+Joseph and Keith also discuss the importance of finding a name for one’s media that is different from a blog, and that can get an audience hooked and engaged in the content.
 Keith also explains the necessity of a team, even if one is a solo entrepreneur, even if it is small scale, as it will be more beneficial in the future.

-Joseph and Keith discuss in depth Keith’s go to ROI model, which is in a spreadsheet format and focuses on investment, as any content can not be highly successful without any kind of investment.
+Joseph and Keith discuss in-depth Keith’s go-to ROI model, which is in a spreadsheet format and focuses on investment, as any content can not be highly successful without any kind of investment.
 Keith discusses his philanthropic pursuits, specifically with Stanford Innovation Week, and the unique environment of Stanford, CT.
-He also explains how he was able to plan events for Stanford Innovation Week during the Covid-19 pandemic through both online events, and a drive through in person event.
+He also explains how he was able to plan events for Stanford Innovation Week during the Covid-19 pandemic through both online events, and a drive-through in-person event.